 But then he puts a line in like this, "Whenever I travel, I look forward to trying the different flavors of food and spices native to where I am.
 These beef lettuce wraps take me right back to the open food market in South Korea".

 We've never been to South Korea.
 And I'll be surprised if we ever do go.
-We have five kids and, although someday we will be empty nesters with the possibility of traveling, he hates to fly.
+We have six kids and, although someday we will be empty nesters with the possibility of traveling, he hates to fly.
 And South Korea is on the other side of the world from New Jersey.
 Let's stick to real life, honey.

 So, I've gone back and rewrote this keto lettuce wraps recipe to have more tips and less fiction.